 - freshly squeezed juice from 2 lemons (plus extra, for garnish)

 - ¼ teaspoon red pepper flakes, or to taste

 - freshly ground black pepper to taste

-- 1 16 ounce package whole wheat penne
+- 1 16 ounce package whole wheat or brown rice (gf) penne

 - In a large saucepan, bring 5 quarts of salted water to a boil.
 Cook the pasta al dente according to the package directions.